frenck/spook/README.md

 Currently Spook will detect the following issues:

+## Obsolete integration YAML configuration

+> Finds YAML configuration for an integrations that no longer support it.
+> Unless you like having unneeded shizzle in your YAML, it can be removed
+> safely. _#ghostbusters_

 ## Automations: Find use of non-existing areas, devices and entities

 > Finds automations that use non-existing areas, devices or entities in, for